jexniemi/docker-cheat-page/README.md

 `$ docker run --rm -d -p 8080:8081 <IMAGE>`

 * `--rm` Automatically removes the container when it exits
-* `-p` Stands for 'publish'.
-First specifies host's port and then container's port that is published to the host
 * `-d` Stands for 'detached'.
 Runs container as a daemon process (in the background, so it won't take up your terminal)
+* `-p <port>:<port>` Stands for 'publish'.
+First part specifies the host's port to be mapped and the second part specifies container's port that is published to the host
+* You can also replace `-p` flag with `-P` flag.
+The `-P` flag will publish all the ports you EXPOSEd in your Dockerfile and bind them to the host.
+Then you can remove the ports in the above command.

 You can also add `--name <containerName>` if you want to identify your containers more easily